 For Chromebook users, Stadia is especially easy to access!
 Stadia now comes pre-installed on new Chromebooks, though it's technically a web app rather than the Android app.
 Even better, you'll get three months of free Stadia Pro subscription with your new Chromebook.
 Most of these devices have very little RAM, storage, or graphical power, making Stadia the only way to play graphically demanding games on them.

-Stadia Best Stadia controllers
+Stadia Best controllers and accessories

 Wireless controllers are great in most circumstances but can be awkward to use for playing on mobile, especially if you're on the move.
 For the most natural Android Stadia experience, we recommend you use the Razer Kishi with Google Stadia.
 It's a wired controller that slides around your Android phone so the left and right halves sit on either side of the phone, making it look like a tiny Nintendo Switch.
 Just check that you have a Razer Kishi-compatible phone before you buy it.